English Majors Group

 Attending plays, films, and other cultural events?

 If so, then we invite you to come meet other English majors and some of Palomar’s English faculty as part of our English Majors Group!
 We meet monthly during the regular semester.
-For more information, please contact Dr. Melissa Bagaglio at extension 2685or via email at mbagaglio@palomar.edu.
+For more information, please contact Dr. Rocco Versaci at extension 2971 or via email at rversaci@palomar.edu.

 Transfer Success